glennblock/extensions/attachment.md

 ## Attachment template
 A client may receive a CollectionJson document containing a template which accepts attachments which the client can use to send files.
 Each attachment will be indicated with a _file_ attribute.

-### Attachment data element
+### Attachment field
-A new _attachment_ attribute is introduced on the data element.
+A new _attachment_ field is introduced on the data element.
 For a template, this indicates that this data element is an attachment.

 ### Example
 ```javascript